Fall of Barcelona: Saturday, 21 January

 The Nationalists seized Vilafranca del Penedes and Vilanova i la Geltrú in the south and Saint Joan de Mediona and Sant Pere Sacarrera in the centre; all these places were some 40–45 km from Barcelona.
-President Azaña left his residence near Terrasa and moved some 30 km east, north-east of Barcelona.
+President Azaña left his residence near Terrassa and moved some 30 km east, north-east of Barcelona.
 Some departments of the central government commenced preparations for evacuation; works began on orders of Negrín.
-Negrín also called Companys and made a veiled suggestion that Generalitat prepare for evacuation, which Companys started to implement.
-To avoid panic, these activities were kept secret, but since all drivers in service of autonomous government were told to gather at specified points in the city on Monday, 23 January, news started to spread.
-First official vehicles began to appear on roads leading from Barcelona northbound.
+Negrín also called Companys and made a veiled suggestion that the Generalitat prepare for evacuation, which Companys started to implement.
+To avoid panic, these activities were kept secret, but since all drivers in the service of the autonomous government were told to gather at specified points in the city on Monday, 23 January, news started to spread.
+The first official vehicles began to appear on roads leading from Barcelona northbound.
 Frederic Escofet, head of the auxiliary public order force Esquadres de Catalunya, on explicit orders from Companys told his men to leave the city the following day.

-Head of the Economy Department in autonomous government, Joan Comorera from PSUC, was outraged by preparations for evacuation.
+Head of the Economy Department in autonomous government, Joan Comorera from the PSUC, was outraged by preparations for evacuation.
 He issued an order which suspended all industrial and commercial activities in Barcelona for the week starting Monday, 23 January; the declared purpose was to enable all employees to take part in fortification works.
-Legality of his decrees was highly dubious, yet no-one decided to challenge him.
-Some scholars claim that Comorera was becoming the de facto mayor of Barcelona, if not president of the entire Generalitat; as there were first signs of power vacuum gradually emerging in the city, it was reportedly being filled by energetic, resolute and determined individuals like Comorera.
+The legality of his decrees was highly dubious, yet no-one decided to challenge him.
+Some scholars claim that Comorera was becoming the de facto mayor of Barcelona, if not president of the entire Generalitat; as there were the first signs of a power vacuum gradually emerging in the city, it was reportedly being filled by energetic, resolute and determined individuals like Comorera.